‘Strike while the iron is hot’: An inside account of the UCU strikes.

 My contract is for six months, subject to extension.
 My manager says that an extension looks likely, but they will only be able to confirm a few weeks before the end of my current contract.

-My position is only temporary, but school management haven’t announced when they will be recruiting the permanent replacement (one rumour is that it might take years – but it might be in 3 months?)
+My position is only temporary, but school management hasn’t announced when they will be recruiting the permanent replacement (one rumour is that it might take years – but it might be in 3 months?)
 I do know that the post will be advertised at a higher pay grade, so I won’t be eligible to apply with my experience.
 I feel overworked and underappreciated.

 Catherine, Teaching Fellow, History